jaunesarmiento/prevue.js/README.md

 # Prevue.js

-Prevue.js is a jQuery password-preview plugin that works like BlackBerry's password-preview.
+Prevue.js is a jQuery password-preview plugin that works like BlackBerry Z10's password-preview.
 It is very useful for mobile web applications where the chances of entering your password incorrectly is more likely to happen.